keploy/keploy/pkg/README.md

 # PKG Documentation

-This package consists of the interfaces methods and go structs which can be used by external applications.
-This package is used to perform logic and store the data for the cli commands.
+This package comprises interface methods and Go structs, which can be utilized by external applications.
+It's employed to execute logic and store data for the CLI commands.